-Before you begin, visit our website at www.in.gov/dor/tax-forms/2023individual-income-tax-forms to get Schedule CT-40PNR.
+Before you begin, visit www.in.gov/dor/tax-forms/individual/current to get Schedule CT-40PNR.
 The county code numbers and tax rates are located on the second page of the schedule.

 Line 1.

 - Column A Enter the two-digit county code number for the income reported in Column B. - Column B Enter the modified wage income (income apportioned to Indiana) associated with the county listed in Column A. - Column C Enter the county tax rate associated with the county listed in Column A. - Column D Multiply Column B by Column C. Round your entry to the nearest whole dollar.